 The process for obtaining a Trainee Timekeeper licence is free and simple; download and complete the Motorsport UK’s New Officials Registration form and return it by post to the Membership Services Team.

-You will then be sent a Trainee Licence and an introductory pack, with a Training Module.
+You will then be sent a Trainee Licence and an introductory pack, with a Modular Training Programme.